majkinetor/au/README.md

         ...
     }
 ~~~

 The function can use `$Latest` variable to get any type of information obtained when `au_GetLatest` was executed along with some AU generated data such as `PackageName`, `NuspecVersion` etc.

 **NOTE**: The search and replace works on lines, multiple lines can not be matched with single regular expression.

+### Update

-- Call the `Update-Package` (alias `update`) function from the `AU` module to update the package.
+With above functions implemented calling the `Update-Package` (alias `update`) function from the `AU` module will update the package when needed.

 This is best understood via the example - take a look at the real life package [installer script](https://github.com/majkinetor/chocolatey/blob/master/dngrep/tools/chocolateyInstall.ps1) and its [AU updater](https://github.com/majkinetor/chocolatey/blob/master/dngrep/update.ps1).

-With this set, you can update individual packages by calling appropriate `update.ps1` from within package directory:
+This system allows for update of individual packages by calling appropriate `update.ps1` from within the package directory:

 ```
 PS C:\chocolatey\dngrep> .\update.ps1